small business

 • Limited companies help protect owners’ personal assets, but they come with added reporting duties.

-Once the structure is chosen, we need to register with Companies House if we’re setting up a limited company.
+Once the structure is chosen, you need to register with Companies House if you are setting up a limited company or limited liability partnership.
 The Companies Act 2006 sets clear responsibilities for directors, from record-keeping to filings.
-Missing a deadline or misreporting something here isn’t just a paperwork issue, it can lead to real penalties.
+Missing a deadline or misreporting something here isn’t just a paperwork issue, it can lead to real penalties or director disqualification.

 If more than one person is involved in the business, it’s smart to have a written agreement from the start.
 A partnership deed or shareholders’ agreement sets out decision-making processes, roles, and how to handle disagreements.
 Taking time now to agree on the details can stop bigger problems later.